What is HPV?

 How many people have Human Papilloma Virus?

-Based on Canadian population statistics an estimated 3-9 million Canadians are infected with HPV.
-It is estimated that 75% of Canadians will experience at least one infection with this virus in their lifetime.
+Based on Canadian population statistics an estimated 3-9 million Canadians are infected with this virus.
+It is estimated that 75% of Canadians will experience at least one infection with it in their lifetime.

 - Increased number of sexual partners